Megacolon & Slow Transit Constipation

-Bladder & Bowel Community member, Anne Fairhurst shares her experiences of living with Megacolon and Slow Digestive Transit; how she became diagnosed with the condition, and how it has affected her life.
+Bladder & Bowel Community member, Anne Fairhurst shares her experiences of living with Megacolon and Slow Digestive Transit; how she experienced constipation for years before finally being diagnosed with the, and how it has affected her life.
 We’d like to thank Anne for sharing her experiences with our community.

 Anne is 47 years old and has two grown-up sons.
 Previously married, she is now in a loving relationship.
 She currently don’t work but loves to volunteer within the local community helping others.
 Anne loves to learn through courses that interest her, and finds mindfulness a good source of relaxation.
 She is also grateful to have lots of close family and friends around her.

 My story starts as a child when I remember having lots of bowel accidents and experiencing a lot of discomfort, pain and sometimes nausea.
 I was a very quiet child but I did make friends easily.
 My parents and I were not aware that I had anything ongoing, we just used to think that I experienced regular stomach upsets as a child.

 As I became older, I became aware that I was unable to empty my bowels and that when I did it was very painful.
 Also there would be very long periods between bowel movements, sometimes several months and that I would feel so unwell, often with temperatures and a very swollen stomach.

 I was embarrassed by my symptoms so I just continued to manage them myself.

 Eventually my parents managed to persuade me to see my GP who referred me to the local hospital.

 After tests, I was told that I have slow digestive transit and megacolon, plus no nerve sensation to alert me as to when I needed to go to the toilet.
 In simple terms, this means that food has difficulty passing through my digestive system and travels very slowly.
 Food also doesn’t pass through my colon and rectum in the correct way.